project-rig/rig/README.rst

   * ``place_and_route``: a suite of algorithms for mapping graph-like problems onto the SpiNNaker hardware, allocating on-chip resources and generating routing tables.
+  * ``routing_table``: a suite of algorithms for minimising and analysing SpiNNaker's multicast routing tables.
   * ``geometry``: utility functions for working with SpiNNaker's hexagonal torus topology.